Prose Review: Is Luxury Hair Care Actually Better?

 Prose is a luxury hair care brand that sells personalized products.
 Consumers can buy custom-formulated shampoos, conditioners and supplements based on their skin type and other factors like age.

-But does Prose contain research-backed ingredients and is it really worth the high price, or is it no better than drugstore products?
-Do Prose products contain any questionable additive ingredients?
-Does the brand's supplement actually cause hair growth?
-And how do real users rate and describe Prose products?
+But does Prose contain research-backed ingredients for improving hair quality and apperance?
+Does the brand use any questionable additives?
+Does Prose's supplement actually cause hair growth?
+And how do real users rate and describe the effects of the products?

-In this article we'll answer all of these questions and more as we analyze the ingredients in Prose shampoo based on medical studies to give our take on whether or not it's likely to be effective.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Prose shampoo to give our take on whether or not it's likely to be effective for improving hair quality, and whether or not it's healthy.

-We'll also analyze Prose's hair supplement called Root Source to give our take on whether it's worth the money, and share real, unsponsored user reviews of the brand.
+We'll also analyze Prose's hair supplement called Root Source to give our take on whether it's worth the money, document our frustration with the purchase process on the brand's website, and feature real customer reviews of the brand.

 Strange and Frustrating Purchase Process